JohannesBuchner/bexvar/README.rst

 Methods
 --------------

-This repository provides statistical analysis methods, which can deal with
+This repository provides new statistical analysis methods for light curves.
+They can deal with

 * very low count statistics (0 or a few counts per time bin)
+* (potentially variable) instrument sensitivity
- * backgrounds, which may vary as well, measured simultaneously in an 'off' region.
+* (potentially variable) backgrounds, measured simultaneously in an 'off' region.

-The tools analyse eROSITA light curves.
+The tools can read eROSITA light curves.
 Contributions that can read other file formats are welcome.

 The `bexvar_ero.py` tool computes posterior distributions on the Bayesian excess variance,